saifjamsheer/speckle-noise-reduction/README.md

 # SpeckleAway
-### Speckle Noise Reduction in Medical Imagery
+### Speckle Noise Reduction in Medical & Satellite Imagery

-Designing filters to reduce the noise in medical imagery.
+Designing filters to reduce the noise in medical and satellite imagery.